agiledev-students-fall2023/4-final-project-bball-player-track/README.md

 npm start
 cd ..
 cd back-end
-node app.js
+node server.js

-Then, navigate to whatever port the react project is served on(localhost:3000)
+Then, in your browser navigate to whatever port the react project is served on(localhost:3000)